Posted on September 24, 2021 and last updated on February 04, 2025

 • Difficulty: easy to moderate

-I love the Maine Coast Heritage Trust preserves that are accessible by foot (okay, really by car), since I don’t have a boat (someday…).
-Forbes Pond preserve in Gouldsboro encompasses more than 900 acres of protected land around Forbes Pond and adjoining freshwater wetland.
+I love the Maine Coast Heritage Trust preserves that are accessible by foot (okay, by car), since I don’t have a boat.
+Forbes Pond preserve in Gouldsboro encompasses 980 acres of protected land around the 192-acre Forbes Pond and adjoining freshwater wetland.

-When I visited in the summer of 2021, there were two trail systems on the east and west side of the pond.
-They don’t link up (yet?).
-The west side is more developed, with a parking area for several cars (surrounded by sunflowers) and two-miles or so of well-marked, pleasant trails.
+When I visited, there were two trail systems on the east and west side of the pond that don’t link up.
+The west side has more developed infrastructure, with a parking area for several cars (surrounded by sunflowers) and two-miles or so of well-marked, pleasant trails.
 While these are easy, they’re rooty and rocky.
 They wind around, passing the wetland, bringing you to the shore of the pond.
-There’s a picnic table at a spot with a nice view.
-While you can certainly swim, it’s a bit weedy along the pond’s edge.
+There’s a picnic table at a spot with a nice view of the reedy pond .

 Let me know if you have any trail updates or corrections!